 - National Space-Based Positioning, Navigation, and Timing Advisory Board

-- International Space Station (ISS) Advisory Committee
+- Planetary Science Advisory Committee

 With the establishment of NASA in 1958, the tradition of seeking independent judgment and guidance from scientific and technical experts in academia, industry, and other Government agencies started by NASA’s predecessor, the National Advisory Committee for Aeronautics (NACA), has continued up to the present day.
-For over 50 years, NASA has turned to accomplished citizens and world-class experts for independent insight, advice and recommendations on major programmatic and policy issues related to the U.S. civil space program.
-NASA has sponsored numerous Federal advisory committees covering the breadth and depth of Agency programs and activities, including aeronautics, space technology, space science, Earth science, human spaceflight, and exploration.
+NASA has turned to accomplished citizens and world-class experts for independent insight, advice and recommendations on major programmatic and policy issues related to the U.S. civil space program.
+NASA has sponsored numerous Federal advisory committees over the years covering the breadth and depth of Agency programs and activities, including aeronautics, space technology, space science, Earth science, human spaceflight, and exploration.
 These advisory committees are formally chartered under the law, have specific goals, objectives, and operating principles, have formally appointed members, and have specified durations for their work.

 For further information or questions, contact P. Diane Rausch (email@example.com), Director of the Advisory Committee Management Division.